Hyperfocal Distance Calculator

 What is hyperfocal distance and why should photographers use it?

-Hyperfocal distance is the shortest focus distance at which a lens renders subjects from half that distance all the way to infinity as acceptably sharp.
-By focusing at exactly this point you extract the maximum possible depth of field from any given focal-length and aperture combination.
-It removes the guesswork of 'how far should I focus for everything to be sharp?'
-Landscape, architecture, and street photographers rely on it to ensure both foreground and background subjects are in focus in a single exposure.
+Hyperfocal distance is the shortest focus distance at which a lens renders subjects from half that distance to infinity as acceptably sharp.
+By focusing exactly at this point you extract the maximum possible depth of field from any given focal-length and aperture combination.
+It removes the guesswork of 'where do I focus for everything to be sharp?' before composing the shot.
+Landscape, architecture, and street photographers rely on it to keep foreground and background subjects sharp in a single exposure without bracket-and-stack workflows.
+Pre-calculated hyperfocal charts taped to a camera body are a long-standing tradition for film photographers and remain useful for any zone-focused shooting style.

 How does sensor size affect the hyperfocal distance calculation?

-Sensor size affects the circle of confusion (CoC) value used in the formula, which in turn changes the calculated hyperfocal distance.
-A larger sensor requires a larger CoC because prints are enlarged less, so the same blur is less visible — this yields a longer hyperfocal distance.
-A smaller sensor uses a smaller CoC, producing a shorter hyperfocal distance and more apparent depth of field.
-In practice, a full-frame camera uses c ≈ 0.03 mm, APS-C uses c ≈ 0.02 mm, and Micro Four Thirds uses c ≈ 0.015 mm.
+Sensor size determines the CoC value, which in turn changes the hyperfocal distance.
+A larger sensor uses a larger CoC because prints from it are enlarged less, so the same blur is less visible — this gives a longer H. A smaller sensor needs a smaller CoC, producing a shorter H and apparently deeper DoF.
+Full-frame uses c ≈ 0.03 mm, APS-C ≈ 0.02 mm, Micro Four Thirds ≈ 0.015 mm, and 1-inch ≈ 0.011 mm.
+Always confirm the CoC for your specific sensor; using the wrong value can shift H by 30–50%.

 How does changing the aperture shift the hyperfocal distance?

-Aperture and hyperfocal distance are inversely proportional: doubling the f-number (e.g., from f/4 to f/8) halves the hyperfocal distance, bringing the near edge of sharpness closer.
+Aperture and hyperfocal distance are inversely proportional: doubling the f-number (e.g., f/4 to f/8) halves the hyperfocal distance, bringing the near edge of sharpness closer.
 This means a smaller aperture lets you achieve front-to-back sharpness while focusing at a shorter distance.
-However, very small apertures introduce diffraction softening, which can negate the theoretical gain in sharpness.
-Most photographers find a sweet spot between f/8 and f/11 for landscapes where diffraction is not yet a limiting factor.
+However, very small apertures introduce diffraction softening that becomes visible at f/16 and beyond on most full-frame sensors, and earlier on smaller formats.
+Most landscape photographers find a sweet spot between f/8 and f/11, where DoF is generous but diffraction has not yet reduced acuity.
+Stopping down beyond f/16 to chase a shorter H usually produces a net loss of perceived sharpness.